iksnae/actual-intelligence/book/en/chapter-02/04-context-and-conversation.md

 **Example of a productive multi-turn exchange:**

-**User:** "I need to explain the water cycle to a 6-year-old.
-Can you help me with a simple explanation?"
+**User:** `I need to explain the water cycle to a 6-year-old.
+Can you help me with a simple explanation?`

 **ChatGPT:** *[Provides a basic explanation of the water cycle appropriate for a young child]*

-**User:** "That's a good start.
-Could you include a simple activity or demonstration I could do with household items to illustrate this?"
+**User:** `That's a good start.
+Could you include a simple activity or demonstration I could do with household items to illustrate this?`

 **ChatGPT:** *[Suggests an age-appropriate demonstration using common items]*

-**User:** "Perfect.
-Now can you suggest some simple questions I could ask to check their understanding after the explanation and activity?"
+**User:** `Perfect.
+Now can you suggest some simple questions I could ask to check their understanding after the explanation and activity?`

 This step-by-step approach often leads to more thorough and useful outcomes than trying to get everything in a single prompt.